DanMorriss/music-theory-quiz/README.md

 #### First Time Visitor Goals

+A fist time visitor will want to:
+- test their music theory knowledge.
+- be able to easily navigate the game.
+- understand how to play the game.
+- turn the sound on and off.
+have the game beresponsive across different devices.
+- be enticed back to play again.

 [Back to top](<#contents>)
 #### Returning Visitor Goals

+A returning visitor will want to:
+- porgress throught the difficulty levels.

 [Back to top](<#contents>)
 #### Frequent Visitor Goals

+A frequent visitor will want to:
+- compare their scores from previous attempts.
+- try to beat their high score.

 [Back to top](<#contents>)
 ### Wireframes